rkp678/Project2_GroupC/README.md

 Data Issues:
 - Most salaries were in Indian rupees, not USD, so conversion was necessary.
 - Some salaries may be skewed because there are some outliers from different countries/currencies in the data obtained from the API.
+- There were likely job postings/salaries posted multiple times.
 - The job posting "skills" section did not include the information we needed, so we had to rely on the job description to find job skills.
 - Determining like-words for key skills was subjective, which may not capture all.
 - As shown in the graph below, the most broad salary range includes at least one skill.